ejlangev/development-guidelines/basic-tools/index.md

 and simplest course of action when developing new features also the correct one.
 Ultimately that sets up the right incentives for developers and helps lead to successful projects.

+When selecting core infrastructure it is best to keep choices boring and conventional.
+Many people have experience with this type of technology and it is generally the most stable.
+A bad outcome would be choosing an experimental piece of infrastructure and being forced to spend a lot of time learning it when it might be tangential to your business needs.

 ## API